 Enrollment

 Aletheia Christian Academy will be accepting applications for the 2024-2025 school year starting March 1, 2024!
 Click on the link below to download our enrollment packet.
+To apply for financial aid, please lick the BeneFAQ image below and you will be directed to their website.

 FAQs